OPEN DAILY: August 18 - December 22, 2025

 Planting New Apple Trees

-In spring, the orchard bursts into blossoms, and bees are brought in to pollinate the trees.
+In spring, the orchard fills with blossoms.
+Bees are brought in to pollinate the trees.
 The air smells sweet, and the hills come alive with color.
-Young trees are tied to trellises and stakes to help them grow strong, while their limbs are carefully trained to keep the trees small yet fruitful.
+We tie young trees to trellises and stakes to help them grow strong.
+Limbs are trained into place, so the trees stay small but fruitful.
 Throughout the season, the orchard is mowed, weeds are managed, and insects are carefully monitored.
-Many of our trees are irrigated, ensuring that even in a dry year, the apples thrive.
+Many of our trees are irrigated, so even in a dry year, the apples thrive.

-When harvest arrives, our apples are picked by hand, with our crew gently filling bins one apple at a time.
-Some of our pickers have been with us for over 25 years!
-The apples are cooled immediately and stored at 34 degrees—the perfect temperature to maintain freshness.
-Our coolers can hold up to 80,000 bushels.
-Each apple is carefully sorted by both our dedicated team and state-of-the-art equipment.
-Every year, Sunrise Orchards undergoes USDA and third-party inspections to ensure the highest standards of food safety.
+When harvest arrives, apples are picked by hand.
+Our crew gently fills bins, one apple at a time.
+Some of our pickers have worked here for over 25 years!
+The apples are cooled right away and stored at 34 degrees — the perfect temperature to keep them fresh.
+We can hold up to 80,000 bushels in our coolers.
+Every apple is sorted with care by both our team and our state-of-the-art equipment.
+And each year, Sunrise is USDA and third-party inspected for food safety.

 Apple Tree Blossoms